biothings/biothings.api/docs/doc/multiple_sources_tutorial.rst

 Multiple Data Sources, Automated Source Updating Tutorial
 *********************************************************

-The following tutorial shows how to create a "hub", a piece of software used to download, maintain up-to-date, process, merge data.
-This part of BioThings is used to create an Elasticsearch index.
-Once the index is created, the tutorial will guide you through setting up and customizing a new BioThings webservice API to query the data.
+In this tutorial, we will build the whole process, or "hub", which produces the data for Taxonomy BioThings API, accessible at `<t.biothings.io>`.
+This API serves information about species, lineage, etc...
+This "hub" is used to download, maintain up-to-date, process, merge data.
+At the end of this process, an Elasticsearch index is created containing all the data of interest, ready to be served as an API, using Biothings SDK Web component (covered in another tutorial).
+Taxonomy Biothings API code is avaiable at `<https://github.com/biothings/biothings.species>`

 Prerequesites
 ^^^^^^^^^^^^^